ThomasW00D/3321/README.md

 # Installation:
 Before installing this project, you must have both Python and PyQt5 installed on your local machine. <br>
 Once installed, you should see a button to copy the link to this respository.
 If not, it can be found in the address bar.<br>
 Once you've copied the link, you can clone this repository to your local machine.
-Finally, open the repository in your code editor or use the command line to run the main GUI file.
+Finally, open the repository in your code editor or use the command-line to run the main GUI file.
 # Usage:
 # Authors:
 - **Thomas Wood**: GitHub - [Some1Help](https://github.com/Some1Help) <br>